-The COP26 House is being constructed in central Glasgow for the UN Climate Change Conference being held in Glasgow 1-12 November.
+The COP26 House has been constructed in central Glasgow for the UN Climate Change Conference held in Glasgow 1-12 November.
 It is located on a site owned by Scottish Enterprise, on the Broomielaw, to the East of the Kingston Bridge, a short walk from both the Scottish Event Centre (SEC) – the main COP26 conference venue – and Glasgow Central Station.

 Every detail in the design of the COP26 House has been considered in terms of its environmental and social impact, the performance in use, capacity for re-use of materials at end of life and – importantly – affordability.

 The house was specifically designed to use homegrown C16 Spruce, to avoid the need for imported timber.
 The construction is based on a 1.2m grid, so it can easily be panelised and prefabricated.
 This size of grid also means that the same design could be self-built on site by two people.
 The one-bedroom house, with mezzanine studio, is built on a 10 metre by 5 metre footprint, and has been adapted from one of Roderick James Architect’s signature designs, the barn house.

 The house and build system have been designed with small scale, rural self-build developments in mind.
 However, the system can also be adapted to larger scale developments and offsite prefabrication.